NewVivly x Aquin — Structuring Social Data for AI. Read the case study

 Red team probing

-The red team panel runs automated adversarial probes across all six attack vectors and produces a structured report.
-Each vector is scored 0–1 by robustness, classified as pass, warn, or fail, and annotated with a finding that identifies the specific failure mode.
-The composite score is a weighted average across all selected vectors.
+The red teaming panel runs automated adversarial probes across all six attack vectors and produces a structured report.
+Each vector is scored 0–1 by robustness, classified as pass (≥65%), warn (35–65%), or fail (35%), and annotated with a finding that identifies the specific failure mode.
 The report is exportable as JSON.

 red team report · six vectors · composite robustness score